A Place Of Our Own Clubhouse

 This is an option, and it is not required.
 A Place of Our Own Clubhouse offers transitional work experience (TWE), supported employment (SE), and independent employment (IE).

 The Clubhouse offers activities to help members become a part of their community.
 Together, members and staff organize these social activities.
 These activities could take place both at the Clubhouse or in the community.
 The Clubhouse also offers activities on the weekends, in the evenings, and on holidays.

 When “I” is replaced with “We”, mental illness becomes wellness.
 Clubhouses are a powerful demonstration of the fact that people with mental illness can and do lead normal, productive lives.

 - Member must be willing and interested in participating in the Clubhouse program.

-Must be at least eighteen years old with a primary, validated DSM IV Axis I diagnosis of a serious and persistent mental illness.
+- Member must be at least 18 years old with a primary, validated DSM IV Axis I diagnosis of a serious mental illness.

-Must have documentation of a recent medical and psychiatric evaluation (within the last 12 months).
+- Member must have official documentation of a recent medical and psychiatric evaluation.
+This evaluation must be from the last 12 months.

-The individual’s community mental health case manager, therapist or psychiatrist must complete a referral packet prior to the first day of attendance at the clubhouse.
+The individual’s community mental health case manager, therapist, or psychiatrist must complete a referral packet before their first day at the Clubhouse.

 Get In Touch